foysavas/bigfoot/README.md

 ## WHERE'S THE CODE???

-Bigfoot is being extracted from our production app, give it time.
+Bigfoot is being extracted from our production app, so it may take some time.

+Pleae feel free to periodically harass [@foysavas](http://twitter.com/foysavas) on Twitter for best results.